An angler fly casting for steelhead.

 Let’s start with the basic gear:

-- Fly Reel – A matching fly reel with an inclosed disc drag – Large Arbor reel is best.
+• Fly Reel – A matching fly reel with an enclosed disc drag – Large Arbor reel is best.

-- Tippet – For most small to medium-sized rivers, 3X is idea. on larger faster rivers or dirtier water a 2x or 1x works.
-On small gin-clear rivers, a will use a 4x tippet.
+• Tippet – For most small to medium-sized rivers, 3X is ideal.
+On larger, faster rivers or dirtier water, a 2x or 1x works.
+On small gin-clear rivers, I will use a 4x tippet.

 See you next season!!